Who are we?

 The United Nations Major Group for Children and Youth is the UN General Assembly-mandated, official, formal and self-organised space for children and youth (under 30) to contribute to and engage in certain intergovernmental and allied policy processes at the UN.

 We act as a bridge between young people and the UN system in order to ensure that their right to meaningful participation is realized.
 We do so by engaging formal and and informal communities of young people, in the design, implementation, monitoring, follow-up, and review of sustainable development policies at all levels.

-We have a long history, going back to 1992.
-The UNMGCY receives its mandate from Agenda 21, bilateral agreements and/or terms of reference with specific UN entities.
+We have a long history, it was created through Agenda 21 in 1992.
+Additionally, it receives and strengthens its mandates through several GA resolutions, bilateral agreements and/or terms of reference with specific UN entities.

 What do we do?